 If you’re an online-only entrepreneur, or you don’t have a brick-and-mortar establishment, then listing a physical address for your business could be extremely useful.
-While work-from-home business owners might want to give a home address as a business address, you do have some other options.
+Especially if work-from-home business owners don't want to list a home address as a business address, getting a virtual address is a great option.